S&P raises BP to stable on oil spill settlement, cost cutting

-(Reuters) - BP Plc’s (BP.L) settlement of the Deepwater Horizon blowout and its cost reduction efforts should support its credit ratios to the end of 2016, ratings agency Standard & Poor’s said, revising its outlook on the oil and gas major to stable from negative.
+July 23 (Reuters) - BP Plc’s settlement of the Deepwater Horizon blowout and its cost reduction efforts should support its credit ratios to the end of 2016, ratings agency Standard & Poor’s said, revising its outlook on the oil and gas major to stable from negative.

 S&P affirmed its highest ‘A-1’ rating on BP’s short-term credit and ‘A’ on its long-term issue.